patricklam/plam.new-webpage/content/post/20211225-urban-living-part-i-kitchener.md

 # Daily amenities

+* *Bagels:* Used to be Rise and Shine bagels 5 (NY-style) minutes from my place, but the guy retired.
+There aren't any easy good options anymore.
 * *Groceries:* The [Kitchener Market](https://www.kitchenermarket.ca/en/index.aspx) is an important source of groceries for me.
 But it's only open on Saturdays, so needs some planning.
 (Normally I go to the Sobey's 200m from my place in Waterloo.)
 Recently, [Marché Leo's](https://www.marcheleos.com/)